davatorium/rofi/doc/rofi.1.markdown

 `-normalize-match`

-Normalize the string before matching, so o will match ö, and é matches e.
+Normalize the string before matching, so `o` will match `ö`, and `é` matches `e`.
 This is not a perfect implementation, but works.
-For now it disabled highlighting of the matched part.
+For now, it disables highlighting of the matched part.

 `-no-lazy-grab`